NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 In short, I used Astro's CLI to create a simple blog template, and enhanced it with some accessible changes to make it **easy to read**.
 I also automated my project to update my live site on changes, making the page **easy to write** and **easy to share** with readers.

 Next, I'll continue talking about building this site, but I'll focus on some design changes I made compared to the original blog template.
+I'll share how I think about the purpose of a product, and assess whether the design is aligned with its purpose.
 See you then!